Writing

 The important part is how naive it was in a good way.
 It was not trying to learn some magical hidden representation of Formula 1.
 It was mostly saying:

-"Given the priors, the current session evidence, and a few race-context features, what is the probability this driver wins / podiums / finishes in the top 10, and what finish position does that imply?"
+"Given the previous races, the current session evidence, and a few race-context features, what is the probability this driver wins / podiums / finishes in the top 10, and what finish position does that imply?"

 Pi autoresearch running in the terminal